 Pablo loves that I pack stuff for trips, but no matter how much I pack, he still typically buys something when we stop at a gas station.
 When we first got married I felt offended, like why was he buying an overpriced drink or snack when I’d already packed some things?

 But then I realized that for him, that’s part of the fun of the trip – splurging a little bit – just like for me part of the fun is preparing everything ahead of time.
-I could either freak out about the extra three bucks that we spent, or I could accept that he is not me and go with it . . . and maybe even ask him to grab me something too. 😉
+I could either freak out about the extra five bucks that we spent, or I could accept that he is not me and go with it . . . and maybe even ask him to grab me something too!

 So, those are seven examples that I can think of for how to know when you’re being too cheap.
 Now I want to hear from you: Have you had a time where you were probably being a bit of a cheapskate?
 If you’re married are you typically the spender or the saver?
 I’d love to hear from you in the comments!